History

 Hoffmann-Hayman on Burnett Street

-A 1932 article on the new Delaware Street plant notes the company had already been at 331 Burnett Street for about ten years—so this entry marks that earlier plant generation, not the 1932 build.
+A 1932 article on the new Delaware Street plant notes that the company had already been at 331 Burnett Street for about ten years—placing H&H at the Burnett address from roughly 1922.
+This entry marks the Burnett Street plant generation rather than the 1932 Delaware Street build.

 Source: San Antonio Register (San Antonio, Texas) 29 July 1932